Advertiser disclosure

 Option C

 Dr. Suess, aka Theodor Geisel of Dartmouth’s Class of 1925, wrote, “Think and wonder.
 Wonder and think.”
-What do you wonder and think about?
-(200-250 words)
+What do you wonder and think about? ” (250 words or less)

 This prompt is the perfect opportunity for applicants who find themselves constantly asking questions and wanting to learn more about anything and everything.
 Try to think of the last time you went down an internet rabbit hole researching or bombarding someone with a million questions about a particular subject.
 What was it and why did this topic interest you?